-CNS symptoms: In one study, 24.8% of cases (dizziness and headache).
-In another study of 221 patients at a single center in China, 5% cases had AIS, 0.5% CVST and 0.5% ICH.
-Ischemic and hemorrhagic strokes, impaired consciousness and muscle injury were more prevalent in patients with more severe respiratory disease.
+- Symptomatology: - CNS symptoms: - In one study, 24.8% of cases (dizziness and headache).36 In another study of 221 patients at a single center in China, 5% cases had AIS.
+0.5% CVST and 0.5% ICH.37 Ischemic and hemorrhagic strokes. impaired consciousness and muscle injury were more prevalent in patients with more severe respiratory disease.
 A case series from Careggi Hospital in Florence, Italy, mentions that out of 19 cases with LVO acute ischemic strokes, 10 had suspicious respiratory symptoms and 4 (21%) were found to be positive for SARS-CoV2.
-Out of 6 cases of aneurysmal SAH, 1 (16%) was positive for SARS-CoV2.34 Another case series from France reported the presence of agitation in 40/58 (69%), corticospinal tract signs in 39/58 (67%), and dysexecutive syndrome in 14/39 (36%) patients with severe SARS-COV2 infections.
-MRI demonstrated evidence of leptomeningeal enhancement in 8/13 (62%), ischemic strokes in 3/13 (23%) and bilateral frontotemporal hypoperfusion in 11/11 (100%) patients.
-EEG showed bifrontal slowing in 1/8 (12.5%) patients who underwent EEG recording.
+Out of 6 cases of aneurysmal SAH, 1 (16%) was positive for SARS-CoV2.38 - A group from China reported three cases of ischemic stroke involving various territories associated with positive antiphospholipid antibodies, raising the possibility of a role for COVID19-infection related antiphospholipid in the pathomechanism of svndrome COVID-19 related thrombotic episodes.
+However, the baseline status of these antibodies is unclear in these patients and a causal relationship remains to be determined.39 - Another series from Italy reported 4 cases with ischemic strokes and 2 cases with hemorrhagic strokes.
+5/6 patients had severe COVID pneumonia, while 4/6 patients had disturbed coagulation tests.
+Poor outcome was noted in the majority of patients as 4/6 patients died, 1 patient was still in coma and 1 patient had severe neurological disability (mRS 4).40

-- A group from China reported three cases of 0 ischemic stroke involving various territories associated with positive antiphospholipid antibodies, raising the possibility of a role for COVID19-infection related antiphospholipid syndrome in the pathomechanism of COVID-19 related thrombotic episodes.
-However, the baseline status of these antibodies is unclear in these patients and a causal relationship remains to be determined. - Henry Ford Hospital's Radiology Department published the first reported case of acute hemorrhagic necrotizing encephalopathy in a COVID-19 patient, a 58 year-old female who presented with altered mental status in addition to URI symptoms.
+- Henry Ford Hospital's Radiology Department published the first reported case of acute hemorrhagic necrotizing encephalopathy in a COVID-19 patient, a 58 year-old female who presented with altered mental status in addition to URI symptoms.
 Virology studies were negative for influenza and other viruses.
 CSF could not be tested for CoV-2.
 Non-contrast head CT revealed bithalamic hypoattenuating lesions while brain MRI revealed T2 FLAIR hyperintense signal with internal hemorrhage in the bilateral thalami and medial temporal lobes.
-Vessels were patent on CT angiogram and CT venogram. - A group from Japan reported the first case of CSFproven SARS-COV2 meningonencephalitis in a 24-year-old gentleman presenting with new onset seizure and altered consciousness preceded by 8day history of fever, malaise and sore throat.
-CSF PCR was positive for SARS-COV2 while nasopharyngeal swab PCR was negative.
-MRI showed evidence of restricted diffusion along the wall of the inferior horn of the right lateral ventricle as well as T2 FLAIR hyperintense signal involving right mesial temporal structures.
+Vessels were patent on CT angiogram and CT venogram.41 - A group from Japan reported the first case of CSF-proven SARS-COV2 meningoencephalitis in а 24-year-old gentleman presenting with new-onset seizure and altered consciousness preceded by 8-day history of fever, malaise and sore CSF PCR was throat. positive for SARS-COV2 while nasopharyngeal swab PCR was negative.
+MRI showed evidence of restricted diffusion along the wall of the inferior horn of the right lateral ventricle as well as T2 FLAIR hyperintense signal involving right mesial temporal structures.42 - In а series of 58 consecutive .
+COVID-19-confirmed patients with ARDS admitted to 2 ICUs in Strasbourg, France, neurological symptoms were found in 14% of cases on admission, and in 67% after sedation and paralytics were weaned.
+The most common symptom was encephalopathy (69%), closely followed bv corticospinal signs (67%) and dysexecutiveness (36%).
+All 11 patients who were imaged with MRI had bifrontal hypoperfusion and 62% of them had leptomeningeal enhancement.
+2/11 patients were found to have small acute strokes.
+CSF was obtained in 7 patients, none of them positive for CoV-2 PCR.
+No cells were present in any of the samples and 2 patients had elevated protein levels with only 1 having elevated IgG index.43